What Are Turtles Predators?

 Another successful method for turtle conservation is the creation of predator exclusion zones.
 These zones are essentially fenced areas that aim to exclude predators from the nesting area of turtles.
 Adding certain plants and vegetation to these zones can also help in creating a habitat that can reduce predator movement.
 Ongoing conservation efforts such as these have resulted in a positive impact on the survival of turtles and the eco-systems they live in.

-More to Explore: What Is A Turtle Vest?
+More to Explore: How To Clean A Turtle Shell?

 The Future of Turtle and Predator Populations.